Perhaps the most dangerous, even life threatening, mistake made by homeowners is to not adequately assess the risks attached to working on a roof.

 - Use ladders or stepladders for strenuous or heavy tasks.
 Use them only for light work of a short duration (max.
 30 minutes at a time)

 - Let anyone work at height, including yourself, who does not have the skills, knowledge or experience to do the job

-If you are in any doubt at all then please call in experts, like Keay Roofing, who have both the specialist equipment and skills needed to safely carry out roofing work.
+If you are in any doubt at all then please call in professional roofers, like ourselves, who have both the specialist equipment and skills needed to safely carry out roofing work.
 It might be slightly more expensive in the short-term but could save you from a nasty injury or more expensive roofing repairs.

-Keay Roofing work across Berkshire and Buckinghamshire on both commercial and domestic roofing projects and can be contacted on 01753 358267 or firstname.lastname@example.org.
+Keay Roofing are local roofing contractors who work across Berkshire and Buckinghamshire on both commercial and domestic roofing projects.
+We can be contacted on 01753 358267 or firstname.lastname@example.org.